wking/swc-boot-camps/Workflow.md

 The `checkout -b` command mentioned above creates a new branch in your local repository, but you'll want to publish this branch so others can see it.
-Push your branch to your public repository with:
+Push your branch to the public repository with:

     $ git push origin 2012-12-my-camp